NOAA-EMC/NCEPLIBS-g2c/README.md

 ## Installing

-@note This "C" source code conatins many uses of the C++ comment style "//".
+#note This "C" source code conatins many uses of the C++ comment style
+"//".
 Please make sure you include the appropriate compiler option in the CFLAGS variable in the makefile to allow the use of "//" comment indicators.